mandos/k8s-deployment.example/README.md

 - **Helm Timeouts and Atomic Updates** – Ensures deployments are rolled back if they fail, and prevents timeouts during updates.
 - **Kubernetes Rollout Policies** – Manages deployment strategies, ensuring the smooth rollout of new versions and handling failures appropriately.
 - **Kubernetes Liveness and Readiness Checks** – Helps Kubernetes determine whether a service is healthy and ready to serve traffic.
-- **Helm Test Feature** – Runs tests to validate the deployment once it’s finished, ensuring everything is working as expected.
+- **Helm Test Feature** – Runs post-deployment tests to validate functionality.
+If a test fails, rollback is handled manually by the Release Manager.

 More information about testing the backend release can be found in section [Application Stack -> In-House Services -> Backend](#backend)